 During the year the Foundation recognized donations for a contribution of non-monetary assets.
-The fair value of \$140,724 (2018 - \$105,587) was determined based on the estimated replacement cost of the assets gifted.
-These assets were in turn donated by the Foundation to the Nova Scotia Community College with these expenditures being recognized in Nova Scotia Community College projects in the statement of operations at the exchange amount being the amount agreed to by the two parties.
+The fair value of \$255,000 (2020 - \$172,370) was determined based on the estimated replacement cost of the assets gifted.
+These assets were in turn donated by the Foundation to the Nova Scotia Community College with these expenditures being recognized in Granting in the statement of operations at the exchange amount being the amount agreed to by the two parties.